gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 <li><code>`a</code> .. alpha</li>
 </ul>
 <p>
-The argument <code>dst</code> specifies the variable into which the extracted data is stored, which must be a list or matrix that has enough space to store the data.
+The argument <code>dst</code> specifies the variable into which the extracted data is stored, which must be a list that has enough space to store the data.
 </p>
 <p>
 This method returns the reference to the target instance itself.